lvgl/lvgl/docs/intro/basics.rst

 -------
-After LVGL is initialized (see :ref:`initializing_lvgl`), to create an interactive user interface, an application next creates a tree of Widgets that LVGL can render to the associated dislay, and with which the user can interact.
+After LVGL is initialized (see :ref:`initializing_lvgl`), to create an interactive user interface, an application next creates a tree of Widgets that LVGL can render to the associated display, and with which the user can interact.

 Widgets are "intelligent" LVGL graphical elements such as :ref:`Base Widgets
 <base_widget_overview>` (simple rectangles and :ref:`screens`), Buttons, Labels,